-Ironically, palm oil was supposed to help save the planet.
+Ironically, palm oil was supposed to help save environment degradation.
 A decade ago, Western nations mandated the use of vegetable oil in biofuels, in an ambitious move to reduce carbon dioxide emissions and curb global warming.

-Biodiesel production in the US subsequently jumped from 250 million gallons to 1.5 billion gallons from 2006 to 2016.
-As fuel markets took control of domestic soy oil to meet the American fuel mandate, the food industry replaced the soy it had used with a cheaper and comparable alternative: palm oil, largely imported from Malaysia and Indonesia.
+Biodiesel production in the US subsequently jumped from 250 million gallons to 1.5 billion gallons between 2006 and 2016.
+While domestic soy-bean production was diverted to meet the lucrative biofuel demand, the food industry replaced the increasingly expensive soy-based ingredients with a cheaper substitute: palm oil.

-Indonesian palm oil flooded western markets, transforming the tropical country and its rainforests.
+Indonesian and Malaysian palm oil flooded western markets, with a crippling effect on the tropical rainforests.

-Many of the region’s largest corporations, emboldened by the unprecedented palm oil boom, began to suppress critics and acquired more land to produce oil, leading to today’s industrial-scale deforestation – and a huge spike in carbon emissions.
+Emboldened by the unprecedented palm oil boom, large corporations cornered the market and started acquiring more land to expand production.
+It led to today’s ongoing industrial-scale deforestation – and a huge spike in carbon emissions.

 Indonesia continues its environmental rollback, even though the country is seen as crucially important to the success of the Paris accord to cut global carbon emissions.

-The government announced in December 2018 plans to build more than 100 coal-fired power plants, and expand the production of palm oil for local biofuel consumption.
+In December 2018, the government announced plans to build more than 100 coal-fired power plants, and expand the production of palm oil for local biofuel consumption.

-Fortunately for eco-conscious consumers, quick research and brand selectiveness can go a long way to steer clear of products that may contribute to unsustainable practices.
+Fortunately for eco-conscious consumers, a quick internet research and brand selectiveness can go a long way to steer clear of products that may contribute to unsustainable practices.